Koenkk/zigbee2mqtt.io/docs/devices/SPM01V2.md

 ---
-title: "Yagusmart SPM01-D2TZ control via MQTT"
+title: "TuYa SPM01V2 control via MQTT"
-description: "Integrate your Yagusmart SPM01-D2TZ via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your TuYa SPM01V2 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2023-11-01T18:54:40
+addedAt: 2023-12-26T18:38:16
 pageClass: device-page
 ---